 All information here is published in How to Shoot the U.S. Army Rifle; the Infantry Journal, pp 36-pp41 (Cover photo above) link here How to adjust the loop sling We are now ready for the second step- correct positions.
 You won’t hit the bull’s-eye every time unless you are steady.
 Three things control your steadiness.
 The Gun Sling Your Breathing Your Position The gun sling supports your arm and rifle. lt binds the rifle to

 The skirt on a properly patterned Feldbluse does not fly up when one raises their arm(s) to aim, salute, climb or fasten the rear clip on their helmet cover.
 (Texled tunic shown.)
-In past weeks, we have received a large number of questions regarding German tunics.
-Most seem to have been prompted by expert commentary posted on Mark’s alternate universe.
 What are “Suitcoat Shoulders”?
-This is the name given some years ago to the tendency for
+This is the name given some years ago to the tendency for the skirts of many reproduction Feldblusen to ride up, sometimes almost to one’s chest, when the wearer raises their arms.
+Originals do not do this – they were

 Original US uniforms in new or nearly new condition with the US Army’s terms for each color.
 L to R: Summer Service Shirt, M41 Jacket, Tanker Jacket, M1943 Field Jacket Khaki Fever Although the pestilence seems to have mutated into somewhat less virulent strains in recent years, it remains endemic to the hobby of WWII (and WWI) collecting/ reenacting.
 Precisely how and why it took hold decades ago is unknown- various theories exist but none can be